 - Have an exit strategy.
 If the party takes a turn, and everyone there is drinking heavily, you want to make a graceful exit.
 Be ready with a good excuse—a simple reason why you need to duck out of the gathering.

-One more thing: If you are in recovery, your therapist can help you put together a good relapse prevention plan, which can be critical in situations like this one.
-Reach out to Seacliff Recovery to learn more!Connect with Seacliff Recovery today.
+One more thing: If you are in recovery programs, your therapist can help you put together a good relapse prevention plan, which can be critical in situations like this one.
+Reach out to Seacliff Recovery Center to learn more!Connect with Seacliff Recovery today.